-We explore psychological, emotional and cognitive theoretical lines of enquiry, exploring self worth, personal, social and emotional education, social action and citizenship, and spiritual education.
+- a) the emphasis on total positivity in pedagogy; and - b) the process of deep reflection using thought-provoking imagery We explore psychological, emotional and cognitive theoretical lines of enquiry, exploring self worth, personal, social and emotional education, social action and citizenship, restorative practices, resilience theory, and spiritual education.
 In particular, humanistic and educational psychology are important perspectives.
 This combination of theoretical perspectives will be used to assess the effectiveness of a new means of working with challenging pupils working on the causes of disaffection rather than the symptoms.
 That is not to say that treating symptoms (e.g. by giving a young person boundaries) may not still be needed: but a higher ambition is getting pupils to impose their own boundaries through an understanding of what kind of people they wish to become, and consequently a strong sense of agency (feeling of being in control rather than powerless) and feeling of self worth.
 It could however show the opposite, and suggest other mechanisms at work.

-This study concentrates on theoretical discussion of processes underlying data that the ethnographer Clifford Geertz defined as "thick description".
 It seeks validity by ensuring that all theoretical viewpoints are openly discussed by the SYEP team, and agreements and disagreements noted.
-Data which pertains to educational progress are given priority in chapter four, and I give lengthy quotations in order to present the experience effectively.
+Data which pertains to educational progress are given in chapter four, and I give lengthy quotations in order to present the experience effectively.
 Other lengthy field data has to be embedded in discussions of context and development in more succinct ways.
 The literature review (chapter two) places the work in a broader theoretical context.
 The theoretical discussion (chapter five) uses SYEP data to add to these research fields.
 The concluding chapter assesses the potential of this work and suggests future actions for the project, and for educational research generally.